RobertPerez2/Refresh/README.md

 Refresh includes the ability to add, check off, and remove tasks.
 As well as to set alarms and calculate the amount of sleep the user hopes to recieve.
 A local storage database, Hive, was used to store relevant data so users may close and open the app without losing their information.

-Test with an emulator provided by Android Studio, Xcode, or Visual Studio.
+Can be tested with an emulator provided by Android Studio, Xcode, or Visual Studio.